OfentseRabuthu/se-assignment-1-setting-up-your-developer-environment-OfentseRabuthu/README.md

    3. Connect to the internet to activate Windows and check for updates.

    Troubleshooting Tips.
        - If you encounter any issues during installation, ensure your system meets the requirements and that the bootable USB was created correctly.
       - For activation issues, verify that your product key is correct and try activating again.
       - For any driver issues, download the latest drivers from the manufacturer’s website.
   By following these steps, you should be able to successfully download, install, and set up Windows 11 on your computer.
 _____

 **2.Install a Text Editor or Integrated Development Environment (IDE):**
    **Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. <https://code.visualstudio.com/Download>**

    Step 1: Download Visual Studio Code
       1. Navigate to the Official Website:
       - Open your web browser and navigate to the official Visual Studio Code website: <https://code.visualstudio.com/>
       -The website should automatically detect your operating system and offer the appropriate version for download.
       ![alt text](Official-Page.png)

    Step 2: Install Visual Studio Code
       1. **Open the Installer**:
          - The file name format (`VSCodeUserSetup-x64-(VERSION.).exe`) is typical for VS Code installers.

    Step 2: Install Visual Studio Code
       1. Once the download is complete, open the downloaded installer file (e.g., `VSCodeUserSetup-x64-1.[VERSION]].exe`).
       2. The Visual Studio Code Setup Wizard will open.
 Click **Next** to continue.
       3. Read and accept the license agreement, then click **Next**.
       ![alt text](Accept-License-1.png)
       4. Choose the installation location and click **Next**.
 The default location is usually fine for most users.
       5. Select the additional tasks you would like the installer to perform.
 It's generally a good idea to check the options for:
          - Add "Open with Code" action to Windows Explorer file context menu
          - Add "Open with Code" action to Windows Explorer directory context menu
          - Register Code as an editor for supported file types
-         - Add to PATH (this allows you to open VS Code from the command line)

-      After selecting your preferences, click **Next**.
+         - Add to PATH (this allows you to open VS Code from the command line) After selecting your preferences, click **Next**.
       ![alt text](Click-Next.png)
       6. Click **Install** to begin the installation process.
       ![alt text](Click-Install.png)
       7. Once the installation is complete, click **Finish**.
-You can choose to launch Visual Studio Code immediately by checking the *aunch Visual Studio Code option.
+You can choose to launch Visual Studio Code immediately by checking the Launch Visual Studio Code option.
     ![alt text](Finish.png)

    Conclusion